Powerlearnproject/se-assignment-day-2-git-and-github-laz-koech/README.md

 6. git merge [name of the branch you created]

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
-In a  collaborative workflows pull request is way of askING members to review or propose changes to  a project on a branch bofore merging them to main branch.This ensure a carefull considerations before the code is update
+In a  collaborative workflows pull request is way of askING members to review or propose changes to  a project on a branch bofore merging them to main branch.This ensure a carefull considerations before the code is updated.

+The typical steps involved in creating and merging a pull request
+1. create a branch
+2. point to the newly created branch
+3. make your desired changes and commit those changes
+4. create a pull request to allow members to review changes and propose or even modify the project
+5. Once the pull request is approved and all feedback is harmonized to one idea, it can be merged into the original branch
+6. lastly delete the pull request branch to make your repository clean

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+forking is creating a replica of the original repository on github .this copy you can modify it just like your own repository and you add new features without interfering with the original repository, cloning is to bring a repository that is hosted on github into a folder on your local machine.
+An example of forking is when a teacher leave an assingment to his/her students,each student is requred to fork the project so that they can like their own

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues allow developers to create task and assign them to team of developers, and track their progresses. developers can break down larger tasks into modules and add lebel marksProject boards provide a visual way to manage and track issues and pull requests. developers can organize tasks into their way of choises like “To Do,” “In Progress,” and "Done

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+1. merging conflict
+2. push request especially having different user names
+3. working on branches are challenging